More than 20 dead, thousands evacuated in Bosnia, Serbia floods

 Authorities in Serbia said they would not give a death toll for Obrenovac, a town of some 30,000 people, until the waters had receded and the extent of the damage was clear.

-A Reuters photographer said the entire town centre was submerged under two to three metres (seven to 10 feet) of water.
+A Reuters photographer said the entire town center was submerged under two to three meters (seven to 10 feet) of water.

 Tens of thousands of homes in Serbia were cut off from electricity and around 150,000 in Bosnia, where Doboj suffered the most.